reknahs/Rubiks-Cube-Inference-Model/README.md

 ## Run the mlmodel.py file to train the Random Forest Classifier model on the data.
 Note: This might take 1 - 2 minutes.

-## Finally, run the recognition.py file and the model should accurately predict the colors of each face.
+## Finally, run the recognition.py file and the model should accurately predict the colors of each face!